mahavedalla/mahavedalla/docs/en/questions/vinaya/discussion-of-the-eight-precepts/what-is-the-purpose-of-observing-the-sixth-precept.md

 ---
-Question: What is the purpose of observing the sixth precept?<!-- alternatively: why should one keep the sixth precept? why was it instituted? -->
+Question: What is the purpose of observing the sixth precept?
 Answer in Brief:
 Category:
 Tags: